 Attractions near Ponta Delgada

-Both of these places are about two kilometres from the waterfront.
-A taxi can easily take you there.
+Both of these places are about two kilometres from the waterfront and easy to reach by taxi.

 Gruta do Carvao (Cave)